siddhant385/karavas/readme.md

       <img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat-square" alt="Contributing">
   </a>
 </p>
-Karavas is a sophisticated project designed to enhance user experiences in [mention the field or application if known].
+Karavas is a sophisticated project designed to enhance user experiences in Penetration Testing.
 This repository contains all the necessary code and resources to deploy and run the Karavas application.

 ## Table of Contents
 - [Getting Started](#getting-started)